spatialpete/Colony-Ship/README.md

 Other assumptions:
 1. The minimum viable population is 160 (https://www.newscientist.com/article/dn1936-magic-number-for-space-pioneers-calculated/#.VBiC_XtDLwo)
 2. It will have to be a modular design that is hauled to space on multiple trips.
+3. The main ship will only be used in space, so size will be less of an issue.
+A second, smaller ship will need to be carried for exploring planets, asteroid mining, etc.

 Questions:
 1. Is power finite?
 When leaving the solar system is there enough sunlight to power solar panels and push a solar sail?
 A nuclear reactor may be needed to provide power when solar panels are not sufficient.